 - Black rice takes longer to cook than white rice, so plan accordingly.

-- The purple pigment in the black rice is so strong that it will stain anything and everything.
-So, use glass or metal cookware and wipe your countertop immediately if you get any wet black rice or the purple-colored liquid on it.
+- The purple pigment in black rice is so strong that it will stain anything and everything.
+So, use glass or metal cookware and wipe your countertop immediately if you get any wet black rice or purple-colored liquid on it.
 Also, make sure to protect your clothing.
 Black rice will also stain any food it’s cooked with.

 How to Cook Black Rice: The Basic Methods